Loss, Hope, and Survival: Stay where you are and then leave

-Then, while shining shoes at King’s Cross Station, Alfie unexpectedly sees his father’s name – on a sheaf of papers belonging to a military doctor.
-Bewildered and confused, Alfie realizes his father is in a hospital close by – a hospital treating soldiers with an unusual condition.
+Then, while shining shoes at King’s Cross Station, Alfie unexpectedly sees his father’s name on a sheaf of papers belonging to a military doctor.
+Bewildered, Alfie realizes his father is in a hospital nearby—a hospital treating soldiers with an unusual condition.
 Alfie is determined to rescue his father from this strange, unnerving place.

 ~ Synopsis from goodreads